Who should apply?

 - Students can receive a confirmation right away that notifies them that their application has been received via FAFSA on the Web

-Students that are in need of a paper FAFSA may obtain one from their high school guidance office, their public library, or from any Penn State location.
+Students who are in need of a paper FAFSA may obtain one from their high school guidance office, their public library, or from any Penn State location.